mrubyc/mrubyc-test/README.md

 ## Usage

 Assuming you are using [mrubyc-utils](https://github.com/hasumikin/mrubyc-utils) to manage your project and [rbenv](https://github.com/rbenv/rbenv) to manage Ruby versions.
-This means you have `.mrubycconfig` file in your top directory.
+It means you have `.mrubycconfig` file in the top directory of your project.

 Besides, you have to locate mruby model files that are the target of testing like `mrblib/models/class_name.rb`